botre/anki-decks/src/computer-science.md

 Takes two bits and returns 1 if exactly one the bits is 1.
 Otherwise, it returns 0.

+## Left bitshift

+When shifting left, the most-significant bit is lost, and a 0 bit is inserted on the other end.

+## Logical right bitshift

+When shifting right with a logical right shift, the least-significant bit is lost and a 0 is inserted on the other end.

+## Arithmetic right bitshift

+When shifting right with an arithmetic right shift, the least-significant bit is lost and the most-significant bit is copied.

+## Two's complement

+Mathematical operation to reversibly convert a positive binary number into a negative binary number with equivalent (but negative) value, using the binary digit with the greatest place value (the leftmost bit in big-endian numbers, rightmost bit in little-endian numbers) to indicate whether the binary number is positive or negative (the sign).

 ## Bitwise NOT

 Inverts bits.
 A 0 becomes a 1.
 A 1 becomes a 0.